Whether you decide to hit the water or stay on land, you’re sure to find a variety of fun and amazing things to do in Wilmington, NC.

 Greenfield Lake Park

-Decide whether you want to walk, run, or bike the 4.1 mile trail, or whether you’d like to find a spot to cast a rod and see what’s biting.
-Rent a canoe or paddle boats to cool down on the water, or let the kids run free at the numerous playgrounds that surround the lake.
+Decide whether you want to walk, run, or bike the 4.1-mile trail, or maybe you’d like to find a spot to cast a rod and see what’s biting.
+Rent a canoe or paddle boat to cool down on the water, or let the kids run free at the numerous playgrounds that surround the lake.

-Good Eats (and Drinks) in Wilmington NC
+Good Eats (and Drinks) in Wilmington, NC

 Noni Bacca Winery